arenaxr/ATLAS/README.md

 `sails lift` #note: you will need to `npm install` node modules if this is your first run

-`alter` #there is no migrate setting chosen yet.
-Please type 'alter' and hit enter

 ### Populate test data
 Currently, I am still populating my own test data each time.
 Please see https://github.com/conix-center/ATLAS/blob/master/atlas-web-app/api/models/Record.js for the structure of an ATLAS record.
 Sails auto-gens a RESTful API from that `Record.js` file.
 The default routes work fine for us right now, but could use more syntactic sugga: